HaTT: Hadamard avoiding TT recompression: Numerical experiments

 \subsection{Example 2: Hadamard product of random TT tensors with different TT ranks}

 In this example, we study the performance of HaTT for the Hadamard product of TT tensors with different ranks.
-Two $7$th-order TT tensors $\tensor{Y},\tensor{Z}\in\R^{20\times20\times\ldots\times20}$ are set as random uniform TT tensors (see Definition \ref{def:randTT-2}).
+Two $7$th-order TT tensors $\tensor{Y},\tensor{Z}\in\R^{20\times20\times\ldots\times20}$ are set as random uniform TT tensors (see \cref{def:randTT-2}).
 The corresponding maximal TT rank $r$ or $s$ increases from 60 to 150 in steps of 10.
 The target TT rank $\ell$ is fixed to $60$.
-The relative errors, running times, and speedups for all TT recompression algorithms are shown in Fig.~\ref{fig:randtest_vary_r}.
-According to Fig.~\ref{fig:randtest_vary_r}(a), the accuracy of HaTT is almost the same as RandOrth and OrthRand, though slightly larger than the accuracy of TT-Rounding.
+The relative error in this experiment is defined in the same way as in the previous experiment.
+The relative errors, running times, and speedups for all TT recompression algorithms are shown in \cref{fig:randtest_vary_r}.
+According to \cref{fig:randtest_vary_r}(a), the accuracy of HaTT is almost the same as RandOrth and OrthRand, though slightly larger than the accuracy of TT-Rounding.
 As $r$ or $s$ increases, the speedup of HaTT compared to other baseline methods increases rapidly.
-For $r=s=110$, the HaTT can achieve $5.4\times\sim 115.1\times$ speedup.
+For $r=s=110$, the HaTT can achieve $6.9\times\sim 109.6\times$ speedup.
 It should be noted that simulations for $r$ or $s$ larger than $110$ using the baseline methods could not be performed due to memory limitations.
 Since HaTT avoids explicit representation of the Hadamard product $\tensor{Y}\odot\tensor{Z}$, it can recompress the Hadamard product even when $r=s=150$.
 This observation fully demonstrates the advantage of HaTT in terms of memory efficiency.